How to File LLC Taxes in New Jersey? (A Complete Guide)

 Unemployment Insurance (UI) Tax

-Employers are taxed up to a $41,100 base pay for each employee (wages over that level are not taxed).
+Employers are taxed up to a $44,800 taxable wage base per employee for 2026 (wages above that level are not subject to UI contributions) [2].

 The unemployment tax rate is now 2.8% for the first 3 years an employer is subject to the law.